viraelin/riv/README.md

 # RIV
 `riv` is a Reference Image Viewer.
 A canvas for placing, manipulating, and viewing images.

-Open source, minimal, and cross-platform using C++ and Qt.
+Open source, minimal, and cross-platform using Python and Qt.

 ## Features
-- Modifications are non-destructive.
-RIV simply displays images.
+- Modifications are non-destructive. `riv` simply displays images.
 - Add images via drag and drop, from the web, file browser, or import manually
 - Pan/Zoom
 - Toggle color/grayscale